 Icestock is a music festival that’s held on New Year’s Eve in a pretty unique location – the Antarctic!

-In Hong Kong, Victoria Harbour famously lights up in an incredible array of fireworks on New Year’s Eve.
-However, the harbour is well-known for its light displays which take place every night across the year!
+In Hong Kong, Victoria Harbor famously lights up in an incredible array of fireworks on New Year’s Eve.
+However, the harbor is well-known for its light displays which take place every night across the year!

 In Paris, France, the iconic Eiffel Tower is lit up on New Year’s Eve.
 It’s also possible to see fireworks sparkling along the River Seine, too.

-‘Auld Lang Syne’ is a hugely popular song sung by New Year’s revellers all over the world.
+‘Auld Lang Syne’ is a hugely popular song sung by New Year’s revelers all over the world.
 It was written by legendary Scottish poet Robert Burns in 1788.

 The song translates roughly into ‘Times Gone By’.
-It’s traditionally sung in honour of those family members and friends who are far away.
+It’s traditionally sung in honor of those family members and friends who are far away.